sangeet2020/WS-20-21/computational-linguistics/ass-2/README.md

 ### Results

+The best results below were obtained without using any smoothing techniques or other optional parameters.
+The HMM-viterbi predicted POS tagged files that produced the below results can be found in `results`

 | **POS tag** | **Precision** | **Recall** | **F1-score** |
 | :---------: | :-----------: | :--------: | :----------: |
 |     DET     |    0.8115     |   0.9761   |    0.8862    |